w3f/Grants-Program/applications/deip.md

   * An indication of why your team is interested in creating this project.

 ### Project Details

+#### DEIP IP Management/Governance (IPMG) Module
+IPMG is a core module for managing technology assets, and assessment and evaluation of IP assets.
+It enables a collaborative approach in the creation and governance of IP assets via working groups as DAOs, advanced access control & sharing capabilities with Proof of Share.
+Furthermore, the IPMG module enables a collaborative assessment and evaluation of IP assets via a Decentralized Assessment System that allows to crowdsource expertise from the network.
+Working groups are managed as DAOs via specific smart-contracts that create delayed transactions with multi-sig to be executed.

+As a first phase we will implement a parachain and web-based UI with basic functionality for the management of working groups via DAOs, and governance and registration of IP on the blockchain.
+Core features to be implemented during this phase:
+* Management of working groups (creation, membership management, decision-making mechanisms (voting));
+* Creation of project(s);
+* Creation of IP asset(s) within a project;
+* Registration of IP asset(s) ownership on the blockchain with certification (a digital certificate that embeds a signature of IP asset creator, creation timestamp and hash of the certified IP asset);
+* Access control (with Proof of Share);
+* Ownership validation tool (a web-based tool used to verify the owner/creator of IP asset and creation timestamp using the provided certification data such as has hof IP asset or certified IP asset file);

 We expect the teams to already have a solid idea about the project's expected final state.

 Therefore, we ask the teams to submit (where relevant):